 id is a unique integer.
 Although

-discussion that all MySQL Cluster binaries are of the same release
+discussion that all NDB Cluster binaries are of the same release

-It is possible to replicate a MySQL Cluster using statement-based replication.
+It is possible to replicate an NDB Cluster using statement-based replication.
 However, in this case, the following restrictions apply:

 It is not possible to replicate a cluster using multiple simultaneous MySQL replication processes.

 Only changes made at the SQL level are replicated.

 These are in addition to the other limitations of statement-based replication as opposed to row-based replication; see Section 184.108.40.206, “Advantages and Disadvantages of Statement-Based and Row-Based Replication”, for more specific information concerning the differences between the two replication formats.